dlang/DIPs/editions.md

 ### No more `alias this`

-`alias this` can be used with classes to implement multiple inheritance, which the language otherwise expressly forbids.
+`alias this` can be used with classes to implement multiple inheritance, which adds all of the problems associated with such a feature.
+As an added "bonus", multiple inheritance is not defined under the current language rules.
 A future edition could remove this feature.

 ### Change class ABI (monitor) and/or hierarchy